ClairBerlin/managair/Readme.md

 - User management: Register and update users.
 Change user permissions.
 - Device management: Add and update node types [Available via the Django admin UI].
 - System administration [Django admin UI]
+- Fidelity check for all registered nodes: Warn if no messages have been received lately [adnin UI].

 ## Development Setup